 This paper analyzes the impact of worker overconfidence on the design of optimal subjective evaluation contracts.
 An overconfident worker either overestimates the probability of success of the project (overestimation) or believes his private performance evaluation is more informative than it actually is (overprecision).
 The paper derives four main results.
 First, overestimation changes the firm’s optimal subjective evaluation contract.
 Second, can lead to exploitation.
 Third, overprecision can lead the firm to offer a subjective evaluation contract that uses the worker’s performance as an input to set compensation.
 Fourth, overprecision can lead either to a Pareto improvement or exploitation.

-Overconfidence in Elimination Contests, with Yuxi Chen.
-This version: March 2024.
-Download
+Overconfidence and Strategic Behavior in Elimination Contests: Implications for CEO Selection, with Yuxi Chen.
+This version: September 2024.
+Download Online Appendix

-This paper analyzes how overconfidence affects behavior in elimination contests.
-We focus on two-stage elimination contests with four players.
-In the first-stage, the players are matched pairwise, and each pair competes in one semifinal.
-In the second-stage, the first-stage winners compete in the final.
-An overconfident player overestimates his winning probability in each pairwise interaction.
+We analyze how overconfidence affects behavior in multistage elimination contests.
 Our findings reveal a nuanced interplay between overconfidence and effort exertion.
-An overconfident player expends less effort in the final stage than a rational rival.
-However, this pattern can be inverted in the semifinal, where an overconfident player can exert more effort than a rational rival.
-We also uncover that an overconfident player can have the highest equilibrium probability of winning an elimination contest.
-Our results offer a novel perspective on the promotion of overconfident individuals to CEO positions.
-They also highlight that large increases in executive compensation can render the pursuit of CEO positions exceptionally appealing to overconfident individuals.
+An overconfident player exerts less effort in the final stage than a rational rival.
+However, this pattern can be inverted in the semifinals stage, where an overconfident player can exert more effort than a rational rival.
+We also uncover that an overconfident player can have the highest probability of winning an elimination contest.
+Our results offer a novel perspective on CEO overconfidence and highlight that high executive compensation renders the pursuit of CEO positions exceptionally appealing to overconfident managers.

 PUBLICATIONS